Waning Gibbous on

 Moon before ascending node

-8 days after descending node on 24 August 2018 at 04:51 in ♒ Aquarius.
-The Moon is located south of the ecliptic over the following 5 days, until the lunar orbit crosses from South to North in ascending node on 6 September 2018 at 22:42 in ♋ Cancer.
+8 days after descending node on 24 August 2018 at 04:51 in ♒ Aquarius the Moon is positioned south of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from South to North in ascending node on 6 September 2018 at 22:42 in ♋ Cancer.

 Moon before northern standstill

-10 days since the previous standstill on 22 August 2018 at 02:58 in ♑ Capricorn when the Moon has reached South declination of ∠-20.773°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠20.837° at the point of next northern standstill on 5 September 2018 at 06:56 in ♋ Cancer.
+10 days since the last southern standstill on 22 August 2018 at 02:58 in ♑ Capricorn when the Moon has reached South declination of ∠-20.773° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠20.837° at the point of next northern standstill on 5 September 2018 at 06:56 in ♋ Cancer.

 Syzygy in 8 days